 - Kharif crops are sown in the rainy season, while Rabi crops are sown in winter.

-- Kharif crops require a lot of water and are generally grown in regions with high rainfall, while Rabi crops require less water and are grown in regions with low rainfall.
+- Kharif crops require a lot of water and are grown in regions with high rainfall, while Rabi crops require less water and are grown in regions with low rainfall.

 - Kharif crops include rice, maize, and cotton, while Rabi crops include wheat, barley, and mustard.